This post contains affiliate links.

 Would a router work the same way if it just had one antenna?

-To put it simply, having more than one antenna on your router leads to a better internet experience for you.
+To put it simply, having more than one antenna on a router leads to a better internet experience.

 Who can argue with that?